 Liam has over ten years’ experience in the charity sector in a mixture of fundraising and communications roles.
 Most recently he has been self-employed fundraiser and worked on high-profile digital projects for charity and government organisations.

-Contact Liam for enquiries relating to communications, PR and media.
+Contact Liam with enquiries relating to communications, PR and media.

-Cristina Muñoz – Marketing and Digital Communications Officer
+Rachel Green – Network Support and Communications Officer

 Meet the CU Trust Trustees